 3. Use a spreadsheet or management software

-You can start with Excel or Google Sheets, or use specialized tools that integrate sales, payments, and CRM (like Dealcar).
+You can start with Excel or Google Sheets, or use specialist tools that integrate sales, payments and CRM (such as Dealcar).

 The forecast is not static.
-Every month you should compare what was anticipated with what is real, analyze deviations, and correct your model.
-This way, you will gain accuracy and confidence in your data.
+Each month you should compare the forecast with the actual figures, analyse variances and correct your model.
+This will increase the accuracy and reliability of your data.

 Avoid unplanned purchases: do not buy stock if you do not have visibility of sales or cash

-Negotiate payment terms with suppliers to soften outflows
+Negotiate payment terms with suppliers to smooth out outflows

-Offer financing to customers to ensure quick inflows
+Offer financing to customers to ensure fast inflows

 Automate reminders for collections and payments

-Set aside a cash cushion for unforeseen events (ideal: between 1 and 2 months of fixed expenses)
+Keep a cash buffer for unexpected costs (ideal: between 1 and 2 months of fixed expenses)

 Conclusion

-Cash flow forecasting is an essential tool for any dealership that wants to grow in an orderly and sustainable way.
-It is not enough to sell a lot: you need to know when money comes in and when it goes out.
+Cash flow forecasting is an essential tool for any dealership that wants to grow in a structured and sustainable way.
+Selling a lot is not enough: you need to know when the money comes in and when it goes out.

-Good cash control allows you to sleep well, negotiate better, make data-driven decisions, and avoid surprises.
-In an industry where working capital is key, being proactive gives you an advantage.
+Good cash control helps you sleep soundly, negotiate better, make data-driven decisions and avoid surprises.
+In a sector where working capital is key, being prepared gives you an advantage.

 Frequently asked questions